+Most of Halifax is within the Taunton River Watershed.
 Water quality in Halifax is an important concern due to the recreational uses of Monponsett Pond and other area waterbodies.
-Additionally, Halifax falls within the watershed of Silver Lake, the drinking water source for Brockton, MA.
+Additionally, the northeast corner of Halifax falls within the watershed of Silver Lake, the drinking water source for Brockton, MA.
 Halifax was authorized to discharge stormwater under the 2003 MS4 Permit and is currently authorized under the 2016 MS4 Permit.

 Halifax has many on-going programs to protect the water quality of water resources in and around the Town.
 Halifax participates in the Monponsett Pond Watershed Association, an advocacy group focused on protecting the water quality of the Pond.
-Frequent water quality testing is conducting throughout the summer months in the Pond to inform the public of the safety and condition of the Pond.
+Frequent water quality testing is conducted throughout the summer months in the Pond to inform the public of the safety and condition of the Pond.
 Catchment areas and drainage infrastructure surrounding the Pond have been delineated to support the Town's efforts to identify sources of potential pollutants entering the Pond and impacting water quality.
 The Highway Department in Halifax conducts on-going maintenance of the drainage infrastructure in the Town, including cleaning sediment from the roads and catch basins and repairing deficient structures.
 The Board of Health ensures septic systems within in the Town, and especially around the Pond, are frequently maintained and functioning properly.